 Anyone who is 18 years old, with a high school diploma or it's equivalent, who has also completed the Washington state mandated real estate education is eligible to become a broker.

-The education for first renewal students is 90 clock hours of coursework, broken down into the following hours and topics:
+The education to become a real estate broker in Washington is 90 clock hours of coursework, broken down into the following hours and topics:

 The Washington real estate brokers exam is made up of 140 multiple choice questions.
 There are two sections which are mixed in with one another, the first part covers national real estate topics and laws, the second Washington state specific laws.